puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

   Modifies the exit code to be 4 if catalogs are not equal and 5 if the preview catalog is not compliant instead of an exit with 0 to indicate that the preview run was successful in itself.

-* --preview_outputdir <DIR>
-  Defines the directory to which output is produced.
-  This is a puppet setting that can be overridden on the command line.

 * <NODE-NAME>
   This specifies for which node the preview should produce output.
 The node must